 Prosper is a decidedly white-collar town, with fully 90.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Prosper is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Prosper who work in management occupations (18.49%), sales jobs (15.06%), and business and financial occupations (12.01%).

 Also of interest is that Prosper has more people living here who work in computers and math than 95% of the places in the US.

-Prosper is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Prosper is a great place for families with children to consider.
+First of all, many other families with children live here, making Prosper a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Prosper has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Prosper’s overall crime rate is lower than average for the country.

-The per capita income in Prosper in 2010 was $44,002, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $176,008 for a family of four.
-However, Prosper contains both very wealthy and poor people as well.
+The per capita income in Prosper in 2018 was $50,346, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $201,384 for a family of four.

 Prosper is a very ethnically-diverse town.
 The people who call Prosper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prosper residents report their race to be White, followed by Black or African-American.
-Prosper also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.42% of the town’s residents.
 Important ancestries of people in Prosper include German, English, Irish, Italian, and French.

 The most common language spoken in Prosper is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Langs. of India.